great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 When running the GX Agent in other Docker-based service, including Kubernetes, ECS, ACI, and GCE, use the service's instructions to set and provide environment variables to the running container.

-With this method, your password is not stored or transmitted to GX Cloud.
-To access the database through the API, just set the environment variable in your setup.
+When using environment variable substitution in a read-only deployment, set the environment variable in the environment where the GX Core Python client is running.

 **Environment variable substitution is not supported in fully hosted deployments.**